I Am :

 The important thing is to show how environmental and sustainable development issues have evolved from year to year.

-Grégoire Casalis Director of Research and Educational Resources
+Grégoire Casalis Dean of Research and Educational Resources

 In January 2023, the first hydrogen gas-powered demonstrator, developed by ISAE-SUPAERO in partnership with H₃ DYNAMICS, successfully completed its first radio-controlled flight on the runway of the Muret aeromodelling club.